yasiruTJ/Sports_Center/README.md

 # Sports_Center
-The CSS, JavaScript and HTML files used to create the quiz program and About pages of the website
+This repository contains the CSS, JavaScript and HTML files used to create the quiz program and About pages of the website